-This course is now SOLD OUT however cancellations can happen so please do contact us to join the waiting list.
+This previously SOLD OUT now has one space available due to a cancellation so do come and join us!.
 Last year we introduced this new ceramics course with Chris Taylor and it was a huge success, not least of all because Chris has a unique set of techniques to share, including screen printing surface decoration onto your pots.
 Chris’s work is highly collectable and very different in style and form to our other regular tutors Tim Andrews & Laurel Keeley.

 Chris Taylor grew up in South East London and studied 3D Design Ceramics at the University of the West of England in 2000.
 Since graduating he worked for a number of studio potteries around the UK including the Dartington Pottery in Devon and Edinbane Pottery, Scotland during which time he developed his own practice as a ceramicist, taking inspiration from the rich history within the ceramic field.

 I like teaching, making is quite solitary, so its nice to teach from time to time, to be with other people, its really nice to be with people who are interested in the same things, to talk about their work and to find out what makes them tick.